rehierl/node-tree-outliner/2-1-extensions/0-1-implicit-associations.md

 * `n1` is a type-2 sectioning node (declares `s1`)
 * `n2` is an end-marker node (defined to close `s1`)

 In this case, `n2` is in principle free to close section `s1`.
-That is, because `s1` is still open by the time `n2` is being entered, and because `n2` is not already implicitly associated with `s1`.
+That is because `s1` is still open by the time `n2` is being entered, and because `n2` is not already implicitly associated with `s1`.